tlwl19/EGL314/README.md

 <br>

-This is to assign the individual squares' background colours and its values.
+This is to assign the individual squares' background colours and its values :
 ```
 def colour_picker(r, c):
   global colour